danfuzz/samizdat/doc/language-guide/02-data.md

 may also be placed before the first digit.
 This feature is intended to aid in the readability of longer constants.

+A minus sign in front of an int constant (as in the second example below) is valid syntax, but the minus sign in this case is *not* part of the constant; rather, it is an application of the unary minus operator to the constant.

 ```
 0
+-9
 20
 1_234_452
 0x1234abcd